 The free tram zone has three stages: the first one takes you from Elizabeth Street down Swanston Street; the second one goes from Bourke Street through Collins Street and Spring Street; and with the third stage, it goes from Flinders Street through Elizabeth Street back to Flinders Street.

 This means that after only three stops on the tram with 20 minutes per stop, you can see all of Melbourne’s main attractions for free!

 Family holidays in Melbourne – Going to the cinema

 Watching a movie is popular with teenagers anywhere in the world.
 Going to the cinema in Melbourne with teenagers is a great evening activity.
 You will find the state of the art screens and sound for you to watch the latest blockbusters in Melbourne cinemas.

 In Melbourne, you will find megaplex, Imax, 3d and specialty cinemas showing art house and indie films.
-You can use this Trip Advisor guide to the best cinemas in Bangkok.
+You can use this Trip Advisor guide to the best cinemas in Melbourne.

 10 Pin Bowling with teens in Melbourne

 10 Pin bowling is a great family activity to do with teenagers.
 There is nothing like a bit of family competition and 10 pin bowling in Melbourne is just the thing.
 Strikes, Spares, gutter balls are all part of the action.